MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_profiles.md

 If you are an administrator who is customizing PowerShell for many users, follow these guidelines:

-- Store the common items in the `$profile.AllUsersAllHosts` profile
+- Store the common items in the `$PROFILE.AllUsersAllHosts` profile
-- Store items that are specific to a host application in `$profile.AllUsersCurrentHost` profiles that are specific to the host application
+- Store items that are specific to a host application in `$PROFILE.AllUsersCurrentHost` profiles that are specific to the host application
 - Store items for particular users in the user-specific profiles